Vamba45/My-Webpack-template/readme.md

-Webpack 5 for simple development without frameworks such as React, Vue, etc
+Webpack 5 for simple develop on React, Redux Toolkit & Type-sciprt